gerassimos/dgs19/resources/iot-c/Readme-gnmic.md

  - subscribe(`SubscribeConfigureDTO.SubscribeAction=subscribe`)
    - validate [SubscriptionRequest validation](###subscriptionRequest-validation)
    - store Subscription requests to db
    - set status `status=RequestCreate`
+     This is tne only exception to update the status from a place other than SubscribeMonitorUpdater
    - loop over the targets and send message to `subscribe-request-topic` one message per target key=targetId=<ip>:<port>
  - subscribe(`SubscribeConfigureDTO.SubscribeAction=unsubscribe`)
-   - validate (check that exist)
+   - validate (check that exist ) ???
+   - loop over the targets
+     send message to `subscribe-monitor-topic` status=RequestCancel
+     We are waiting for the cancel to happen
+     In this case we ignore all other updates that we could receive send message to `subscribe-request-topic`
-   - loop over the targets send message to `subscribe-request-topic` one message per target key=targetId=<ip>:<port>
+     one message per target key=targetId=<ip>:<port>

  - subscribe(`SubscribeConfigureDTO.SubscribeAction=unsubscribeAll`)
    - validate (check that exist)
    - loop over the targets
-     find all subscriptions belonging to the target send message to `subscribe-request-topic` one message per target key=targetId=<ip>:<port>
+     send message to `subscribe-monitor-topic`

- - deleteAllSubscriptionsAndScheduleRecreation()
-   - executed on startup
-   - send message to `all` services `topic-???` to execute disconnectAndDeleteClientAll
+     send message to `subscribe-request-topic` status=RequestCancel

-   - set status to Recreate
+ - onStartupReSubscribeAll()

  - processAllSubscriptionsForTTL()
    - executed via cron scheduler
    - executed with lock
    - executed subscribe() for all Subscriptions of which: currentTime - isAliveTimeFromDB > TTL (time to live) The TTL is related to the schedule period of the getStreamStatusAllTargets()